X0U8/X0U8.github.io/README.md

 #Soham's Template

-This is a Codev template project that includes:
+This is a X0U8 template project that includes:

 1. Next.js with Pages Router
 2. Tailwind CSS Framework